Our Projects

 Indonesia

-Evaluation of spatial use pattern and population genetics to develop management plans for threatened Indonesian boar and deer species (Main island Java and small island Bawean).
+Assessing movement patterns and population genetics to develop management plans for threatened Indonesian wild boar and deer species.
+Safeguard ex situ populations and reintroduce selected animals.

 Bawean Deer (Axis Kuhlii) - Critically endangered